bbc/subtitles-generator/README.md

-# Subtitles composer - draft
+# Subtitles Generator - draft

 A node module to generate subtitles by segmenting a list of time-coded text.